Center for Integration of Research on Genetics and Ethics

 A gift may be made in the form of a check, securities, a bequest, or a complex trust arrangement designed to maximize tax advantages.
 Checks should be made payable to Stanford University.

-For financial donations, the primary contact for the Stanford Center for Biomedical Ethics is:
+For financial donations, please contact the Stanford Center for Biomedical Ethics at 650-723-5760.